About Texas Gun Rights

 Chris McNutt is the pro-gun voice for the 300,000 members and supporters of Texas Gun Rights.
-Serving as Executive Director, Chris is leading the charge to restore every law-abiding Texan’s right to keep and bear arms.
+Serving as President, Chris is leading the charge to restore every law-abiding Texan’s right to keep and bear arms.

 Since joining TXGR in 2016, Chris has been a stalwart advocate for Constitutional Carry legislation, which he helped pass in 2021.

 After helping stop Governor Abbott’s push for “Red Flag” Gun Confiscation laws, appearing on the cover of TIME Magazine’s “Guns In America” issue in 2018, and exposing the Texas Speaker of the House as a charlatan for gun rights in 2019, Chris McNutt has become a prominent face for the gun rights movement in Texas.

 Chris has also served as “boots on the ground” for the National Association for Gun Rights in multiple states (Indiana, Florida, Kentucky, Louisiana, Michigan, and Virginia).

-Notably, Chris was the lead-NAGR lobbyist during the 2019 Oklahoma fight for Constitutional Carry and he also helped co-lead NAGR’s efforts to pass Constitutional Carry in Montana in 2021 before leaving Field Operations to lead the Development Department for NAGR.
+Notably, Chris was the lead-NAGR lobbyist during the 2019 Oklahoma fight for Constitutional Carry and he also helped co-lead NAGR’s efforts to pass Constitutional Carry in Montana in 2021.

-Chris has spent the majority of his life in the Dallas-Fort Worth area and has been engaging in Texas politics for over a decade, including working for the office of former State Senator Don Huffines.
+Chris has spent the majority of his life in the Dallas-Fort Worth area and has been engaging in Texas politics for nearly 15 years, including working for the office of former State Senator Don Huffines.

 Chris’s favorite firearm is the FN Scar and his Wilson Combat-enhanced Sig P320.